aflin/rampart/docs/source/rampart-server.rst

 A timeout for script execution may also be set.
 Should the script timeout, the serving thread will cancel the request and re-initialize the JavaScript context in order to serve new requests.
-Should the script timeout from within a forked process, that process will be terminated and the thread will fork again upon the next request.

 Loading and Using the Module
 ----------------------------